Typhoon Nock-ten: Naming and Retirement

 Aerial photo shows the damage of Typhoon Nock-ten to the communities of Camarines Sur.

 Nina has been assigned to 20 tropical cyclones worldwide, with PAGASA assigned it to five tropical cyclones within their area of responsibility; it was last assigned to Typhoon Prapiroon in 2012.
 After incurring over ₱1 billion in damages, PAGASA announced that Nina had retired from their naming lists; subsequently on January 17, 2017, PAGASA announced that they selected Nika to supersede Nina for the 2020 season.

 On the other hand, during the 49th annual session of the ESCAP/WMO Typhoon Committee during 2017, they announced that the Nock-ten had also removed from the naming lists.
-In March 2018, the Typhoon Committee officially chose Hinnamnor as its replacement name.
+In March 2018, the Typhoon Committee officially chose Hinnamnor as its replacement name; and it was first (and only) used in the 2022 season.